Air Pressure Force exerted by air within tyre, expressed in pounds per inch.

 Inner Liner The layer of rubber which is laminated to the inside of a tubeless tyre to insure the air retention quality of the tyre body.

-Load Carrying Capacity Maximum load for which the tyre is designed under standard conditions.
+Load Carrying Capacity Maximum load for which the tyre is designed under standard conditions at a specific pressure.

 O.D.
-(Outside Diameter) Measurement of tyre when inflated and mounted on rim.
+(Outside Diameter) Measurement of tyre from top to bottom when inflated and mounted on rim.

 Ply Layer of rubber-coated parallel cords forming unit of tyre carcass.

 Passenger Construction This description refers to a tyre designed for on-road performance and handling with minor off-road usage.
 This term is synonymous with P-metric construction and Light Duty construction.